MicrosoftDocs/sql-docs-archive-pr/docs-archive-a/2014/analysis-services/multidimensional-models/create-and-run-an-mdx-script-in-sql-server-data-tools.md

 ---
+description: "Create and Run an MDX Script in SQL Server Data Tools"
 title: "Create and Run an MDX Script in SQL Server Data Tools | Microsoft Docs" ms.custom: "" ms.date: "06/13/2017"